 I’ll use an average price of 200,000 KRW per night for accommodation to work out the daily Korean travel budget.

-Here are three of the best luxury places to stay in Seoul:
+Here are six of the best luxury places to stay in Seoul:

 Joel’s Tip: You can have some truly unforgettable experiences in some of Seoul’s finest locations.
 For the most amazing views, the Signiel Hotel in the Lotte World Tower – the world’s 6th tallest building – is hard to beat.